Brazil–United States relations during the João Goulart government: Kennedy and Johnson administrations

-The perception was that Cuba had been lost, which led to a reformulation of foreign policy and "a posture of paranoid vigilance" against a "second Cuba" or "other Cubas".
-Meanwhile, revolutionary movements were emerging that sought Soviet support.
+The perception was that Cuba had been lost, which led to a reformulation of foreign policy and "a stance of paranoid vigilance" against a "second Cuba" or "other Cubas".
+Meanwhile, revolutionary movements that sought Soviet support were emerging.
 However, even leaders that came to power democratically, and even if not Marxist, but reformist or nationalist, were assumed as risks to the security and interests of the United States.
 Such were cases like Cheddi Jagan in Guyana, Árbenz in Guatemala, and João Goulart in Brazil.
 The loss in Cuba was on the minds of Johnson administration officials in 1964 and favored tougher decisions regarding Brazil.

 The new policy had two pillars, the Latin American military and economic assistance.
 The local Armed Forces were seen as "the most stable and modernizing social organization."
 Since the last year of the Eisenhower administration there had been thoughts of making them smaller and focused on counterinsurgency, as if they were gendarmeries.

 In turn, economic assistance came in the form of the Alliance for Progress, announced in 1961, with an investment forecast of $10 billion over ten years.
 Its administration was handed over to the newly created USAID.
 Based on Walt W. Rostow's modernization theory, it conceived poverty as an open space for unwanted ideologies, and economic development as the only way to prevent communist revolution.
 The Alliance's strategy was based on democratic reform, anti-communism and raising the standard of living.
 The latter would be achieved by economic planning, state and foreign investment, and social reforms, including land and tax reforms.
 It would be more than a common assistance program, reaching into political, economic and social structures, in a "revolution on the margins of capitalism" or "middle-class revolution".
 However, not all anti-communist right-wingers accepted issues such as land reform in Latin America, and so the U.S. acted against right-wing dictators Rafael Trujillo in the Dominican Republic and François Duvalier in Haiti.